-TOMIGAYA APARTMENT is a high-rise apartment building located on a major thoroughfare to Harajuku city centre, about 10 minutes walk from Tokyo Olympic Gymnasium by Kenzo Tange.
+TOMIGAYA APARTMENT is a high-rise apartment building located on a major thoroughfare towards the Harajuku city center - about a ten-minute walk from the Tokyo Olympic Gymnasium by Kenzo Tange.

-Conventional buildings line along the main road; whereas an incoherent urban fabric behind is densely packed with small traditional houses on cramped alleys.
+Commercial buildings line the main road, obstructing the dense, complex urban fabric packed with small traditional houses on cramped alleyways.

 - Tokyo, JP